 Web and Social Media Editor

-Asif Ismail, a journalist based in Washington, DC, is the founder of Global India Newswire.
+Asif Ismail, a journalist, producer and media entrepreneur based in Washington, DC, area.
 From 2000 to 2008, he worked as a writer and editor at the non-profit investigative journalism outfit Center for Public Integrity.
 As part of the Center’s investigative team, he has won several top journalism awards, including a 2006 Society of Professional Journalists award and a 2004 Investigative Reporters and Editors prize.
 He is also a winner of the South Asian Journalists Association award in 2004 and 2005.
 Ismail started his journalism career with The Times of India in New Delhi, and he has also worked for Khaleej Times in Dubai.

 Manager, Sales and Operations